ipab-slmc/exotica/exotica/doc/Using-EXOTica.rst

     [ INFO] [1501240815.111167097]: Finished solving in 3.085e-05s.
 Solution [  -0.109557   -0.653855  -0.0687444     1.28515 1.06079e-17           0           0]

-When using the IK_solver, as in this tutorial and we set the MaxIt to a high number, we get single solutions to the IK problem, as shown above.
+When using the IK_solver as in this tutorial and we set the ``MaxIt`` to a low number, we get single step solution to the IK problem, as shown above - this is what you would expect to see if you run this code;
-This is a print out of the kind of thing you would see if you run this tutorial.
-This is a vector of angles, one entry for each joint in our robot.
+it shows a vector of angles, one column  for each joint in our robot.
 Each entry a joint configuration in radians, which will result in the end effector reaching the desired target.
+The rows of the output represent the positional steps each joint must pass through to reach the end effector goal.
+When using a higher ``MaxIt`` setting, the number of rows in your motion plan would likely increase.

 When using other problems or a different configuration of the ``UnconstrainedEndPoseProblem``, trajectories will start to look a little more substantial.
-The matrix below shows the format of a solution after being solved by the ``OMPLSolver``.
+The output below shows the format of a solution after being solved by the ``OMPLSolver``.
 Note that this solution was computed for a 6DOF robot and thus contains 6 columns.
 The first row represents the initial joint configuration, which here we set to zeros.
 The final row shows the configuration of the robot which allows the end-effector to reach the goal.
 The intermediate rows are the positional configurations that transfer the arm from start to end.
-The number of rows will be dependent on the distance travelled by the arm.

 ::